 While the private sleeping spaces of the dwelling are formal, the living spaces are relaxed and open.
 This strategy has been employed to create a sense of drama to the dwelling and to allow easy compartmentalisation to ensure privacy when multiple generations are visiting.

-2018 Houses Awards, Apartment or Unit, Finalist
+2018 Houses Awards, Apartment or Unit, Commendation

-2018 Houses Awards, Sustainability, Finalist
+2018 Houses Awards, Sustainability, Commendation

 2017 INSIDE, World Festival of Interiors, Residential, Winner